TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 When writing mathematics, we can choose to be a bit sloppy and hand-wavy with our words, as we can rely to some degree on the imagination and pattern-sensing abilities of the reader to fill in the gaps.

-However, in context of Haskell, computers, being machines, are extremely stupid.
+However, in the context of Haskell, computers, being machines, are extremely unimaginative, and do not possess any inherent pattern-sensing abilities.
 Unless we spell out the details for them in excruciating detail, they are not going to understand what we want them to do.

 Since in this course we are going to be writing for computers, we need to ensure that our writing is very precise, correct and generally *idiot-proof*.
 (Because, in short, computers are idiots)

-In order to practice this more formal style of writing required for *haskell code*, the first step we can take is to know how to write our familiar *mathematics more formally*.
+In order to practice this more formal style of writing required for *haskell code*, the first step we can take is to know how to *write our familiar mathematics more formally*.

 = The Building Blocks